renderings site plan photos

 Once completed, a trip from Glendora to Pasadena will take approximately 22 minutes and further to downtown Los Angeles will take approximately 51 minutes.

 The California Public Utilities Commission (CPUC) is responsible for reviewing and approving all grade crossings in the State of California where a train is proposed to cross a street or pedestrian walkway.
 As part of the CPUC’s extensive review process for the Foothill Gold Line project, the regulatory agency has required that new bridges be built over the intersection of Foothill Boulevard/Grand Avenue and Lone Hill Avenue in the city of Glendora for the Gold Line only.
 The bridges are being required for safety of both the new light rail system and the city streets; as the result of an estimated 200+ light rail trains crossing the intersection and street each day in the future.

-At the Foothill Boulevard/Grand Avenue intersection, the existing freight track has been relocated within the existing railroad corridor and will remain at street level; and the intersection will be reconfigured to improve safety and visibility.
+At the Foothill Boulevard/Grand Avenue intersection, the existing freight track has been relocated within the existing railroad corridor and will remain at street level; and the intersection was reconfigured to improve safety and visibility.
 Click here for more information on the Gold Line bridge over the Foothill Boulevard/Grand Avenue intersection.

-At Lone Hill Avenue, the existing freight track has been relocated within the existing railroad corridor and will remain at street level; and the grade crossing will be reconfigured to improve safety and visibility.
+At Lone Hill Avenue, the existing freight track has been relocated within the existing railroad corridor and will remain at street level; and the grade crossing was reconfigured to improve safety and visibility.
 Click here for more information on the Gold Line bridge over Lone Hill Avenue.

 For more information on the station, including the public art planned, click here for the latest station fact sheet.